How to get your bitcoin off exchanges

 There are a few methods for generating keys, ranging from simple to complex.
 Mobile apps and hardware wallets can walk you through creating your first key.
 Whatever custody method you choose, be sure to follow the device instructions closely and back up your seed phrase accordingly.

-Casa’s private key management takes away all the guesswork of securing your bitcoin with flexible plans for every investor.
-Learn more here.
+Our Casa advisors take away all the guesswork of securing your bitcoin with flexible plans for every investor.
+Book a call to learn more here.

 Upgrade when you’re ready